China policy change not seen as formula for food maker's growth

 China waited too long to change the policy, said Gary Blumenthal, president of agricultural consulting firm World Perspectives, noting the migration of rural residents to cities.

-"You're not going to be producing babies to become farm labourers like you were a generation ago," he said.
+"You're not going to be producing babies to become farm laborers like you were a generation ago," he said.

-But Bunge Ltd, a top global agricultural trader, is predicting the change will add millions more babies to China's population over the long term.
+But Bunge Ltd (BG.N), a top global agricultural trader, is predicting the change will add millions more babies to China's population over the long term.

 The change is "good for demand, but it's not necessarily steaks," Bunge Chief Executive Soren Schroder told Reuters.